Folk + Blues

 Country singer and songwriter Simon Stanley Ward’s performance combines self deprecation, sincerity and above all fun to give an emotive, energetic performance which can pull at your heart strings yet leave you upbeat and tapping your foot all the way home!
 He has taken his solo show to the US where he played in Nashville, and to Northern Spain with his final show being held at the prestigious Teatro Zorilla in Valladolid.

 Simon has performed at festivals including Bestival, The Camden Crawl, The London Singer Songwriter Festival in Spitalfield Market.
-Simon hosted London’s Lantern Society at the Betsey Trotwood for nearly 2 years as well as collaborating with comedians such as John Hegley, Kevin Eldon and Richard Herring for one off events of music, poetry and comedy.2015 sees Simon set to release his first full solo album as well as continuing to gig relentlessly across London and the UK with shows planned for elsewhere in Europe later in the year.
+Simon hosted London’s Lantern Society at the Betsey Trotwood for nearly 2 years as well as collaborating with comedians such as John Hegley, Kevin Eldon and Richard Herring for one off events of music, poetry and comedy.
+Simon released his first full solo album in 2015 and continues to gig relentlessly across London and the UK with shows planned for elsewhere in Europe later in the year.

 The Champion Hillbillies